eamonnk/TestRepo/docs/HOL-Continuous_Integration/README.md

 	 [Sign up for Visual Studio Team Services](https://www.visualstudio.com/en-us/docs/setup-admin/team-services/sign-up-for-visual-studio-team-services)

+NOte: the screenshots are out of date and need to be udpated. they are left as is for not to provide some guidance if it is needed.

 ### Tasks Overview: ###

 **1. Import Source Code into your VSTS Account:** In this step, you will connect your own Visual Studio Team Services account, download the PartsUnlimited source code, and then push it to your own Visual Studio Team Services account.
 There are two approaches to doing this: a) Use the Git command line, or b) Use Visual Studio.